olemb/dbfread/README.rst

   tested with Visual FoxPro, but should work well with other variants.)

-* support for 9 widely used field types with more to come.
+* support for 12 field types.
 Custom types can be added by subclassing ``FieldParser``

 * reads ``FPT`` memo files with both text and binary memos (and soon ``DBT`` files)